Unraveling Freeze-in Dark matter through the echoes of gravitational waves

 where $V(\phi)$ corresponds to the potential of the scalar field $\phi$.
 The graviton production occurs via three-body decay of the heavy particle $X$, specifically via the graviton \textit{bremsstrahlung} without affecting the DM production via the 2-body decay of the same.
 Figure~\ref{GW_prod} depicts the corresponding Feynman diagrams.

 The amplitude associated with the first diagram is proportional to $\epsilon_{\mu\nu}\eta^{\mu\nu}$ ($\epsilon_{\mu\nu}$ denotes the polarization of the graviton), hence vanishes due to the traceless criterion of the massless graviton.
 Similarly, the contribution from the second diagram also vanishes since the amplitude is proportional to the momentum of the decaying particle ($\mathcal{M}_2\propto p_X^\mu p_X^\nu\epsilon_{\mu\nu}$) and the calculation is performed in the rest frame of the mother particle.
-Interestingly, both the square of the amplitude from the last two diagrams and the interference between them are proportional to the square of the mass of the daughter fermion ($|\mathcal{M}_3|^2, \mathcal{M}_3.\mathcal{M}_4^* \propto m_\xi^2$).
-Consequently, in the massless limit of the daughter particles\footnote{We calculate the production of GWs in the very early universe, prior to electroweak symmetry breaking, when all SM particles are essentially massless.}, both these contributions also approach zero.
+Interestingly, both the square of the amplitude of the third diagram and the interference between the third and the fourth diagram are proportional to the square of the mass of the daughter fermion ($|\mathcal{M}_3|^2, \mathcal{M}_3.\mathcal{M}_4^* \propto m_\xi^2$).
+We calculate the production of GWs in the very early universe, prior to electroweak symmetry breaking, when all SM particles are essentially massless.
+Consequently, in the massless limit of the daughter particles, both these contributions also approach zero.
 Effectively, only the rightmost diagram contributes to graviton production, provided the masses of the product particles are negligibly small compared to the parent particle ($m_\chi, m_\xi\ll m_X$).
 Under this criterion, the differential decay width for the $1\rightarrow 3$ process with graviton \textit{bremsstrahlung} is given by

 Here, $\mathcal{F}(x)=(2-x)(1-2x)^2/x$ with $x=E_{\text{gw}}/m_X$ and $E_{\text{gw}}(=2\pi f)$, the energy (frequency) of the graviton, spans over an range $0\le E_{\text{gw}}\le m_X/2$ (i.e. $0\le x\le 1/2$).